 SPS encourages best practice in teaching and to that end the School has formalized a process of mid-semester student evaluations to be administered in all degree and diploma classes by all full-time and part-time faculty.
 You can use the feedback from these mid-semester evaluations to enhance the classroom experience for you and your students.
 Although the school requires these mid-semester evaluations, there is no requirement or expectation that evaluations be submitted to or reviewed by the department/academic director, SPS, or NYU.
 These evaluations are meant to be confidential.
 However, you can elect to include the evaluations as part of your activity reports or promotion portfolios.
-If you need additional guidance contact the Center for Academic Excellence and Support (email@example.com) for insights on how to understand and implement the data collected.
+If you need additional guidance contact the Learning and Teaching Nexus (email@example.com) for insights on how to understand and implement the data collected.

 Mid-Semester Student Evaluations

 Mid-semester student evaluations make it possible for you to gather feedback that can be used to enhance the classroom experience during the second half of the semester.
 More specifically, mid-semester evaluations can:

 - Contribute to faculty members’ understanding of their own teaching effectiveness.

 - Gauge student interest in class readings and other learning materials.

 - Provide information about students’ perception of what they are learning.